 Upgrade Your Ethernet Ports

-Gigabit Ethernet ports make sure that your router can leverage all your available bandwidth, especially if your home network boasts gigabit download (or even upload) speeds.
+Gigabit Ethernet ports ensure your router can leverage all your available bandwidth, especially if your home network boasts gigabit download (or even upload) speeds.
 While any Ethernet cable is better than a Wi-Fi connection, gigabit Ethernet cables are the best available option for gamers looking to be shot out of a cannon rather than squeezed out of a tube.

 Utilize Dual-Band Wi-Fi

-If an Ethernet connection is unequivocally out of the question, routers featuring dual-band Wi-Fi can help soften that blow.
+If an Ethernet connection is out of the question, routers featuring dual-band Wi-Fi can help soften that blow.
 Dual-band routers can help cut through the signal interference that makes Wi-Fi worse than wired connections by relegating slower devices to their own channel — and freeing up bandwidth for the devices that need it.
-Which needs a gallon of gas more: the Prius or the Ferrari?
+Which needs a gallon of gas more: a Prius or a Ferrari?

 Fiber Reigns in the Realm of Gaming

 When all is said and done, the verdict is clear: Fiber-optic internet is the reigning monarch in the kingdom of online gaming.
 Its high-speed capabilities ensure that you’re equipped with the quickest draw in the digital Wild West of competitive gaming.

 For those who have taken every measure — from optimizing router placement to tweaking QoS settings — and still find themselves handcuffed by lag, the solution may lay in an upgrade to fiber.
 With its near-instantaneous data transmission, fiber-optic doesn’t just reduce lag; it obliterates it, providing a seamless gaming experience that can be the difference between digital glory and defeat.